UoB-COMSM0110/2024-group-20/README.md

 + As a player I want to be informed how to play in order for me to be able to enjoy the gameplay.
 + As a developer I want to have a clear idea of what I am expected to implement to be able to deliver the best code.
 + As a developer I want to have a clear idea of what I am expected to implement to find the task enjoyable.
-+ As a marker I want to see clear documentation so I can mark the game fairly and accurately
++ As a marker I want to see clear documentation so I can mark the game fairly and accurately.

 ## Use-case Specifications
 Viewing the scoreboard